mfsiat/lets_chat/README.md

 - in our chat first thing will happen
   - 1. retrive data while joining
   - 2. we define the endpoints on socket
   - 3. we specify socket connection
+  - 4. pass data from front end to back end or server by emiting data

 ## Server Side

+- specify **express** configuration

+-

 - a basic instace for server side socket connection
 ```js